 Unlike a solar eclipse, there’s no danger from looking at the moon during a lunar eclipse.
 You don’t need any special equipment or to take extra precautions to enjoy a blood moon.

 Photographing a lunar eclipse is much easier than photographing a solar eclipse, partially because it lasts much longer!
-While totality during a solar eclipse can last anywhere between 1-10 minutes, totality for the 2019 lunar eclipse will last almost 62 minutes… Plenty of time to get the perfect shot!
+While totality during a solar eclipse can last anywhere between 1-10 minutes, a total eclipse can last much longer – in this case, almost 1.5 hours!
+That means you have plenty of time to practice shooting before and after the eclipse maximum at 20:14 UTC.

 Since lunar eclipses happen at night, it’s best to consider these astrophotography tips to help you get the perfect shot: